3D Printing Guide

 Smoothing PLA (Polylactic Acid) filament can be more challenging than ABS, but the results are worth it.
 Unlike ABS, PLA does not become brittle after filing, making it a more durable option for objects that will experience frequent handling.

 Sanding and polishing are the most common methods for smoothing PLA filaments, and they can be effective in removing rough or porous areas.
-It is vital to choose the right grit sandpaper or polishing compound to achieve the desired level of smoothness.
+Choosing the right grit sandpaper or polishing compound is vital to achieve the desired smoothness level.

 Some users also employ heat-based smoothing techniques, which you should do as they can deform or soften the material.
 When smoothing PLA, it is also essential to consider the environment in which the 3D print will be used, as this can affect its durability and longevity.